 malias.
 We also show how to give call-by-need translation for certain

 Tomas Petricek, Alan Mycroft and Don Syme.
+In Haskell Symposium 2011.

 The paper introduces a

 docase notation for Haskell that can be used for any monad that

 provides additional operations representing parallel composition, choice and aliasing.
 We require the